Bovidae: Late Miocene

+Plio-Pleistocene

+African bovids continued becoming more adapted to mixed feeding, indicated by dental mesowear evidence, as their palaeoenvironment opened up.

 Characteristics

-All bovids have the similar basic form - a snout with a blunt end, one or more pairs of horns (generally present on males) immediately after the oval or pointed ears, a distinct neck and limbs, and a tail varying in length and bushiness among the species.
+All bovids have the similar basic form - a snout with a blunt tip, one or more pairs of horns (generally present on males) immediately after the oval or pointed ears, a distinct neck and limbs, and a tail varying in length and bushiness among the species.
 Most bovids exhibit sexual dimorphism, with males usually larger as well as heavier than females.
 Sexual dimorphism is more prominent in medium- to large-sized bovids.
 All bovids have four toes on each foot – they walk on the central two (the hooves), while the outer two (the dewclaws) are much smaller and rarely touch the ground.

 The bovids show great variation in size: the gaur can weigh more than 1500 kg, and stand 2.2 m high at the shoulder.
 The royal antelope, in sharp contrast, is only 25 cm tall and weighs at most 3 kg.
 The klipspringer, another small antelope, stands 45–60 cm at the shoulder and weighs just 10–20 kg.

 Differences occur in pelage colouration, ranging from a pale white (as in the Arabian oryx) to black (as in the black wildebeest).
 However, only the intermediate shades, such as brown and reddish brown (as in the reedbuck), are commonly observed.
 In several species, females and juveniles exhibit a light-coloured coat, while those of males darken with age.
 As in the wildebeest, the coat may be marked with prominent or faint stripes.
 In some species such as the addax, the coat colour can vary by the season.
 Scent glands and sebaceous glands are often present.

 Some species, such as the gemsbok, sable antelope, and Grant's gazelle, are camouflaged with strongly disruptive facial markings that conceal the highly recognisable eye.
-Many species, such as gazelles, may be made to look flat, and hence to blend into the background, by countershading.
+Many species, such as gazelles, may be made to look flat through countershading, hence blending into the background.
 The outlines of many bovids are broken up with bold disruptive colouration, the strongly contrasting patterns helping to delay recognition by predators.
 However, all the Hippotraginae (including the gemsbok) have pale bodies and faces with conspicuous markings.
 The zoologist Tim Caro describes this as difficult to explain, but given that the species are diurnal, he suggests that the markings may function in communication.
 Strongly contrasting leg colouration is common only in the Bovidae, where for example Bos, Ovis, bontebok and gemsbok have white stockings.
 Again, communication is the likely function.